hniopen/vfaCore/docs/fork_new_app.md

 ## Setup local env.
 * update your .env (especially the DB config)
 * if you don't need the Dwsync package, modify you config/app.php (remove related provider & alias), then remove the service declaration in composer.json
 * However, if you need the Dwsync package, please clone the repo into /packages/hni/dwsync

+## Fork &  Pull request policy
+TODO: (add here internal policy)